 We ended up forfeiting 3 of our 4-hour deep sea trip (that we pre-paid for!).
 But the smiles returned to everyone’s faces once we stepped food on dry land and we went on with our day.

 In case you’re wondering the Lucky Star was something like a 30-foot boat, and in the middle of the ocean we were tearing up the incredibly high seas (along with wind & rain).
 It looks extremely calm in the photo below because it was — close to shore.
 The hotel beach where they picked us up and dropped us of was in a little inlet.
 Oh, and the fish the guys caught were 5-foot Wahoo in the 70-lb range.

 To give you some idea of how rough the water was… here’s a video showing 6-8 foot seas.
-We had every bit of that and more.
-Most of the time, we had more like 10-20 foot seas.
-Plus, it was incredibly windy and rainy.
+(Here’s another view.)
+We had every bit of that — and more.
+Most of the time, we had more like 10 foot seas or 20 foot seas.
+Plus, it was incredibly windy and rainy on this day.

 Two hours later, we all went in town and bought lots of jewelry!